-The Ashby 315 broadhead still had enough weight to overcome the branch, arrow flight and a high spine hit.
-As you can see, the Ashby still had enough momentum to server the buffalo's spine and nock a 1800 pound animal off his feet.
-No such thing as OVERKILL isn't just a marketing slogan, it's our manufacturing mindset.
+This is a perfect example of why "No such thing as OVERKILL" isn't just a marketing slogan, it's our manufacturing mindset.
+The Ashby 315 broadhead still had enough mass mixed with structural integrity to overcome the branch, arrow flight and a high spine hit.
+As you can see, the Ashby still had enough "Overkill" to sever the buffalo's spine and nock 1800 pound animal off his feet.

+We have found to maximize any bowhunting opportunity, the chances of lethal arrow penetration go up as the weight of the arrow increases.
 Arrows and broadheads kill through laceration (bleeding) caused by penetration (depth of wound channel).
-Body movement (ducking & turning) and peretration barriors (bones) are major obstacials to gaining lethal arrow pepnetration and must be addressed and overcome.
+Body movement (ducking & turning) and penetration barriers (bones) are major obstacles to gaining lethal arrow penetration and must be addressed and overcome.

-If your arrow has ever stopped penetrating after a heavy bone hit.......it's time to educate yourrself on Dr. Ashby's12 arrow penetration enhancement factors.
-Over the past 15 years, GrizzlyStik has followed the 'Ashby Rules' and refined our 650 grain, tapered arrow, high FOC, single bevel system to break heavy bone and shoot through any animal in North America.
+Any guess what animal this snapped scapula came from?
+If your arrow has ever stopped penetrating after a heavy bone hit.......it's time to educate yourself on Dr. Ashby's 12 arrow penetration enhancement factors.
+Over the past 15 years, GrizzlyStik has followed the 'Ashby Rules' and refined our 650 grain, tapered arrow, high FOC, single bevel system to break a heavy bone and shoot through any animal in North America.

 Since 1994, our customer base has switched from 90% traditional shooters to 90% compound shooters.
 We learned long ago, arrows & broadhead systems don't care what type of bow they're shooting from.
 The fundamental principles of arrow flight are fixed, regardless of the type of bow you shoot.
 Perfect flight is a product of the shooter matching their arrow spine, arrow length, head weight, draw length and bow poundage.